Yoast/developer/docs/standards/running-unit-tests-code-style-checks-and-linters.md

 #### Running the linter
 **Free**

-* To check everything: `composer check-cs`
-* When you only want to output the errors (not the warnings): `composer check-cs-errors`
-* To auto-fix errors and warnings: `composer fix-cs`
-* To check the files you currently have stages: `composer check-staged-cs`
+* For an interactive menu use: `composer cs`
-* To check the files of your branch: `composer check-branch-cs {BRANCH-TO-CHECK-AGAINST}`.
+* To check the files of your branch against a branch other than `trunk`: `composer check-branch-cs {BRANCH-TO-CHECK-AGAINST}`.
 The parameter should be the name of the branch you wish to merge to.

 **Premium**

 * All the commands from Free work for Premium as well.
-* To check only the premium folder: `composer premium-check-cs`

 **News**
 * To check everything: `grunt phpcs`